anna-marie-vos/PHPChatbot/README.md

 * try this: `sudo apt-get install php7.0-zip` then run the `composer global require "laravel/installer"` again
 * to export the Path, go to this website: https://stackoverflow.com/questions/25373188/laravel-installation-how-to-place-the-composer-vendor-bin-directory-in-your
 * for ubuntu 16 it's:`echo 'export PATH="~/.config/composer/vendor/bin:$PATH"' >> ~/.bashrc`
+* in the terminal type: `php artisan` this is the laravel command line utility
+* to start a new laravel installation type: `laravel new blog`